Most common types of data integration methods

 2. Common Data Storage

 Common Data Storage (or CDS) is a storage space that enables you to manage and securely store data used by multiple applications or programs.
-What common data storage tends to do is copy the data from the source systems to a new system.
+Common data storage tends to copy the data from the source systems to a new system.

-Also known as Data Warehouse, this technique helps collecting data from various sources, combining them to a central space and management (Database files, mainframes, and flat files).
+Also known as Data Warehouse, this technique helps collect data from various sources, combining them into a central space and management (database files, mainframes, and flat files).

 It has limitations if you are handling large volumes of data and large numbers of sources because it requires the applications to implement all the integration efforts.
-Therefore, this technique is mostly suited to integrate a very limited number of applications and for more limited amounts of data from a limited number of sources and applications.
+Therefore, this technique is mainly suited to integrate a minimal number of applications and for more limited amounts of data from a limited number of sources and applications.

 4. Common User Interface

-Common User Interface means manually locating the information in each data source and comparing or cross-referencing them yourself in order to get the insight you need.
+Common User Interface means manually locating the information in each data source and comparing or cross-referencing them yourself to get the insight you need.
 Therefore, it is often called “manual integration”.

-In manual integration, all the relevant information to access from the source system or web page interface is operated by the users.
-This means that users must deal with different user interfaces and query languages and therefore need to have detailed knowledge on location, logical data representation, and data semantics.
+In manual integration, the users operate all the relevant information to access from the source system or web page interface.
+This means that users must deal with different user interfaces and query languages and will need to have detailed knowledge of location, logical data representation, and data semantics.

 5. Middleware Data Integration